ericpalafox96/cse15l-lab-reports/lab_report1.md

 ***

 no arguments - Absolute path: (/home/codespace)
 - While running 'ls' with no arguments, the output will list all of the contents in our current working folder, in this case the contents listed in /home/codespace.
 The contents in this directory are nvm and java.
-Also note that no argument was inputted so bash will automatically assume you would like the listed conetents of the current working directory.
+Also note that no argument was inputted so bash will automatically assume you would like the listed contents of the current working directory.

 directory - Absolute path: (/home/codespace)
 - While running 'ls java' we are listing all of the contents found in the /home/codespace/java and we can see that there are "17.01.10-ms, 21.0.2-ms, and current" within the java folder/directory.
 The output will list all of the contents of the given path, this case we say that these files and current directory are within the current working directory with /java appended.